Introduction by Michael Evans

 have both been “established” since the early 1970’s, but even these wholesome businesses were still considered “alternative” at the time of their founding.

-David Ronniger’s Kamaran Clothing occupied the space now used by Intermountain Guitar and Banjo at 720 East 100 South, which was Number Three on Steve Jones’ List
+David Ronniger’s Kamaran Clothing occupied the space used by Intermountain Guitar and Banjo at 720 East 100 South.
+(Kamaran was Number Three on Steve Jones’ list.)

 Electric News — Spring 1968 issue, with the “Dragon and Woman” Cover